crowdpro3/bogdanvlviv.github.io/_posts/2016-12-18-design-patterns-in-ruby.markdown

   <img src="{{ "/images/posts/ruby/patterns/design-patterns-in-ruby/decorator_pattern.png" | absolute_url }}" title="Decorator pattern">
 </div>

-I think to use [`SimpleDelegator`](https://docs.ruby-lang.org/en/2.3.0/SimpleDelegator.html) class for realizing Decorator pattern in Ruby is good idea.
+I think to use [`SimpleDelegator`](https://docs.ruby-lang.org/en/2.3.0/SimpleDelegator.html) class for realizing Decorator pattern in Ruby is a good idea.
 You can read my post ["Decorator Pattern in Ruby"]({{ "/posts/ruby/patterns/decorator-pattern-in-ruby.html" | absolute_url }}) for more information.

 Also good idea to use  [`Forwardable`](https://docs.ruby-lang.org/en/2.3.0/Forwardable.html) module for realizing Decorator pattern in Ruby.